Hashim-Atiq/simpleCalculator-MAUI/README.md

 - [.NET MAUI GitHub Repository](https://github.com/dotnet/maui)

 ## About the Author
-This project was created by [Your Name].
+This project was created by Hashim Atiq.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hashim-atiq/) for any questions or further discussions.

 Happy calculating!